The Open 2013: Phil Mickelson cards superb 66 to win at Muirfield

 He added: "The range of emotions I feel are as far apart as possible after losing the US Open.
 But you have to be resilient in this game.
 These last couple of weeks, these last couple of months, I've played some of the best golf of my career."

-Mickelson, who won the Masters in 2004, 2006 and 2010 and the US PGA in 2005, continues the list of illustrious former champions at Muirfield, which includes such greats of the game as Gary Player, Jack Nicklaus, Lee Trevino, Tom Watson, Nick Faldo (twice) and Ernie Els, who was
+Mickelson, who won the Masters in 2004, 2006 and 2010 and the US PGA in 2005, continues the list of illustrious former champions at Muirfield, which includes such greats of the game as Gary Player, Jack Nicklaus, Lee Trevino, Tom Watson, Nick Faldo (twice) and Ernie Els, who was defending champion this week.

 American Mickelson becomes the third consecutive player in his 40s to win the Open, after Els and Darren Clarke.